Kekere-Ekun, Fagbemi, Fashola Seek Stronger Court Administration

 Alex Enumah in Abuja

-Stakeholders in the justice sector have advocated far-reaching reforms towards efficient court administration in the country.
+Stakeholders in the justice sector has advocated far-reaching reforms towards efficient court administration in the country.

-The stakeholders, comprising the Chief Justice of Nigeria (CJN), Justice Kudirat Kekere-Ekun; the Attorney General of the Federation (AGF) and Minister of Justice, Lateef Fagbemi (SAN); and former Minister of Works and Housing, Babatunde Fashola, spoke on Wednesday, in Abuja, at the 2026 Strategic Retreat of the Committee of Chief Registrars of Nigeria.
+The stakeholders which included the Chief Justice of Nigeria (CJN), Justice Kudirat Kekere-Ekun, the Attorney General of the Federation (AGF) and Minister of Justice, Lateef Fagbemi, SAN, and former Minister of Works and Housing, Babatunde Fashola, spoke on Wednesday, in Abuja, at the 2026 Strategic Retreat of the Committee of Chief Registrars of Nigeria.

 Speaking at the occasion, the CJN described court administration as “governance in action,” stressing that weak administration leads to delayed justice, eroded public confidence and reduced institutional effectiveness.